martin2903/Carpenter-Workshop-Design/Java Mini Projects/Carpenter_Workshop/README.md

 # File description

-* package carpenter_shop_datastructures contains the carpenter_workshop.datastructures used to model the process.
+* package datastructures contains the Carpenter_Workshop.datastructures used to model the process.
-* carpenter_workshop.CarpenterShop contains the instance variables and methods representing the shop workflow.
+* Carpenter_Workshop.CarpenterShop contains the instance variables and methods representing the shop workflow.
-* CarpenterShopWorkFlow is where some of the example input found int the carpenter_workshop.test_data directory can be tested.
+* CarpenterShopWorkFlow is where some of the example input found int the Carpenter_Workshop.test_data directory can be tested.